Just getting started with photography?

 The most common question I hear is “What camera should I buy?”

 There is no good answer to that, but as a beginner, don’t go buying the top of the line model from any manufacturer.
+Check out these cameras for under $300 to get started.

 Not only will you be spending way too much money, but those pro-level cameras have a ton of features that you’ll never use or need as a beginner that is just learning.
 That can actually prevent you from progressing in your knowledge and getting a handle on the basics of photography.